- Art & Culture

 The Barceló Foundation was created on October 24, 1989 as an initiative of the Barceló Oliver family.
 Since then, it has worked to help improve the overall holistic development of people in their own environment.

-To contribute to the improvement of economic and social development of disadvantaged people, particularly in the poorest countries of Africa and Latin America, in the areas of health, education, comprehensive development of people and especially in improving the quality of life of women.
+To contribute to the human, economic and social development of the most needy people, in Health, Education and Integral Development, primarily in the poorest countries of Africa and Latin America and preferably to improve the quality of life of women.

-- Efficiency, in the way we manage our resources, endeavouring to target the largest possible percentage of the funds available to the actual activities of the projects and reducing the management expenses to the ‘strictly necessary’ for the Project’s suitable functioning.
+The efficiency in the management of resources, trying to allocate the largest possible percentage of available funds to the activities of the projects and using the strictly necessary management expenses and people for its proper functioning.

-- Appropriately controlling and following up our projects to ensure the effective fulfilment of the target objectives.
+The adequate control and follow-up to ensure the effective fulfillment of the objectives.

-- Transparency, both in the execution of the projects, and in placing at the disposal of any entity or authorized person the detailed financial information related to the Foundation.
+Transparency and good corporate governance, both in the execution of the projects and in making available to any entity or authorized person, all the relevant information related to the Foundation.

-- Responsibility, diligence and accountability in the execution of the different activities.
+Solidarity, responsibility and diligence in the execution of the different actions.

 The Barceló Foundation works in countries ranking below ‘100’ in the Human Development Index, elaborated by UNDP (United Nations Development Program), and especially in countries ranking over that mark, yet having high levels of inequality within its population.
 Our aim is thus to improve this situation and to avoid the marginalization of much of the population in the poorest areas of the country.